 Instant Pot Chicken Noodle Soup Recipe

 6 Quart Instant Pot

-- 2 lbs chicken*
+- 2 lbs boneless skinless chicken breasts

-- 1 small onion, peeled and whole**
+- 1 small onion peeled and whole

-- 2 large carrots, peeled and chopped
+- 2 large carrots peeled and chopped

 - 2 bay leaves